juhasev/sample-ninja-help/subpanel-landing-page.md

 ### Edit page contents

 Simply click on the item you would like to edit and enter a new text.
-Remember to save your text by clicking **SAVE TRANSLATIONS** button.
+Remember to save your text by clicking **SAVE TRANSLATIONS** -button.